slarmoo/.github/profile/webServices/startupService/startupService.md

 1. Convert your startup application into a web service using Node.js and Express.

-   1. Create a service/index.js file for your back end
+   1. Create a service/index.js file for your backend
    1. Add this code to service/index.js to allow your code to select a port to run on based on the command line parameters.
       ```js
       const port = process.argv.length > 2 ? process.argv[2] : 4000;